kamilkrz/smalltv-boilerplate/README.md

 3. Use the main menu to navigate between apps.

 ## TODO
-- [x] Implement Apps
-  - [x] Implement app abstraction layer
-  - [x] Implement app dynamic collection
-  - [x] Example app with WiFi capabilities
 - [ ] Hardware:
   - [x] Handle screen
   - [x] Handle touch button
   - [x] Handle piezo buzzer
   - [ ] Handle different variants of smalltv
   - [ ] Handle LED (Present, hidden in enclosure but hey, still part of hardware specs)
+    - [ ] It's used on versions with translucent case.
   - [ ] Improve documentation for hardware abstraction layers.
   - [ ] Handle ESP32 version?
+    - [ ] Confirm that some versions are bare without serial.
+- [x] Implement Apps
+  - [x] Implement app abstraction layer
+  - [x] Implement app dynamic collection
+  - [x] Example app with WiFi capabilities
+  - [X] "Core" apps for menu / settings funcionalities (almost working)
+- [ ] Easy build process
   - [x] Move project from Arduino to PlatformIO
+  - [x] Build through Github Actions
+    - [ ] Fix issue with variables in doxygen
   - [ ] Handle Arduino compatibility
+  - [ ] Serial Web flasher
+  - [ ] OTA for hardare without serial
+  - [ ] Stop relay on hacked deps
-  - [ ] Add documentation about used libraries and explain why those
+    - [ ] Kindly ask about agrrement on eSPI_menu quirks from personal fork
 - [ ] Implement unit tests for core functionality.
   - [ ] Learn how to write tests
   - [ ] Learn how to implement tests in platformIO
+- [ ] Documentation
+  - [x] Automatic workflow to build from doxygen
-- [x] Create a detailed guide for adding new apps.
+  - [x] Create a (detailed) guide for adding new apps.
+  - [ ] Add documentation about used libraries and explain why those
+    - [ ] Add URLs to OneButton
+    - [ ] Add URLs to TFT_eSPI.
+    - [ ] Add URLs to eSPI_menu
+    - [ ] Add URLs to digifont
+    - [ ] And many more